 2. File and pay timely to reduce penalties.

 If you owe money, the IRS may hit you with a failure to file and failure to pay penalty on any balance due for late returns.
 Remember that requesting an extension grants you additional time to file, it is not an extension of additional time to pay.
-This means you could still be subject to penalties for balances that were due by April 15 when you file October 15, even if you filed an extension.
+This means you could still be subject to penalties for balances that were due by the original filing deadline, even if you filed an extension.
 You always have the option to pay at any time online.
 Keep track of your payments and share the information with your tax professional.